Splatink/buy-sell-ink/README.md

 Don't have it?
 Buy it.
 You buy items at half the price.

 But be careful!
 Items 7-9 (Ink, Weed and Crypto) are illegal!
-Sell them and the police will get suspicous.
+Sell them and the police will get suspicious.
 If you keep it up you might get arrested and give a hefty fine, unless...

 Illegal items are very negotiable in their price making them much more profitable.
 Sometimes they may be worth the risk.